Art Station in Samarkand: Notable exhibitions and events

 From Arabia to Central Asia: Treasures from Sharjah at the Silk Road (April - October 2024) the Sharjah Archaeology Authority, in collaboration with Uzbekistan's Ministry of Ecology, Environmental Protection, and Climate Change, inaugurated the exhibition in Samarkand.
 The exhibition showcased over 120 distinctive artifacts discovered in the Emirate of Sharjah, spanning from the Neolithic age to the Islamic period.
 Notably, it featured a rare Dirham minted in Samarkand during the reign of Caliph Harun al-Rashid in 182 AH.
 The event highlighted the historical and cultural connections between the Arabian Peninsula and Central Asia, emphasizing Sharjah's role in ancient trade routes.

 Flows of Life Exhibition (October - December 2024) – Organized in collaboration with the Ruhsor Museum of Contemporary Art, the exhibition featured works by Uzbek artists from the museum's collection.
 The project reflects the dynamics of human existence, its changes, and development.

-Not Covered by Nepotism (October 2025) – From 19 October 2025, Art Station will host the performance-exhibition Not Covered by Nepotism by photographer, producer and art activist Khusen Rustamov, founder of the independent art project Ustavshie Yozhiki.
-The project highlights questions of corruption, nepotism, and social inequality within the cultural sphere of Samarkand, addressing the challenges and barriers in communication between local art institutions and independent artists.

-Representatives of the Goethe-Institut and the Embassy of Switzerland have been invited to attend as independent observers, alongside other institutional partners and supporters of Art Station.
-The project is being implemented with the support of the Virtual Reception of the President of the Republic of Uzbekistan, which has facilitated the official authorization of the event.
+Inverted Visions (March - May 2025) - an exhibition of two emerging contemporary artists Isomiddin Eshonkulov and Uktam Isirgapov from Uzbekistan, dedicated to reinterpreting traditions in a contemporary context.
+Through paintings and installations, the artists explore how cultural symbols transform under the influence of time, personal memory, and globalization.

+Worlds and Spaces of Grigory Ulko (April - July 2025) - an exhibition dedicated to the 100th anniversary of the birth of Grigory Ulko — a philosopher- artist, educator, and Honored Artist of the Uzbek SSR.
+The artist was born in Siberia, spent his life in Samarkand, where his work became a reflection of history, philosophy, and science.
+He is renowned as the designer of the city’s ofisial logo, in which he combined Eastern symbolism, mythology, and the idea of eternity.
+Ulko witnessed the discovery of the Afrasiab frescoes and created precise copies of them, explored cosmological motifs in art, and mentored an entire generation of students.
+His paintings — from “The Legend of Sogdiana” to the series on the tragedy of the Aral Sea — address questions of memory, time, and humanity.

+We Speak the Language of Rivers (April - July 2025) - a thematic group exhibition bringing together contemporary artists Anna Grigoryants, Darya Kanti, Jamshid Rashidov, Yigit Ali Sattorov, and Eʼzoza Zokirzhonova working on ecological and environmental themes, particularly focusing on water, landscapes, and human–nature relationships.
+The exhibition was a result of an art residency for emerging artists from the regions of Uzbekistan.